smokephisticated/smokephisticated/pages/bongs/bongs.md

 Read about the listed company's shipping policies, return policies and other information in our [About](/about){:target="_blank"} section.

-But why should you hear us out?
+So, why should you hear us out?

+These aren't *just* our recommendations.

-<h5 class="heading-center">Our recommendations are sourced straight from the community:</h5>
+<h5 class="heading-center">Our selection is sourced straight from the community:</h5>

 Our suggestions strongly stem off of genuine customer feedback left by real and satisfied stoners that have gone through the exact deciding process as you are now.